 Significantly Faster Backup and Restore

 TiDB’s robust infrastructure drastically reduced backup and restore times.
-The backup process, once taking 20 minutes, is now completed in just 2 minutes.
-Similarly, data restoration time dropped from over 3 hours to only 15 minutes.
+The backup time decreased by 90% and is now completed in just 2 minutes.
+Similarly, data restoration time dropped by 92% to only 15 minutes.
 This improvement minimizes downtime and ensures rapid recovery during emergencies, enhancing overall operational resilience.

 Robust Disaster Recovery Compliance